FundsToVotes/serverside/README.md

 - [Library of Congress](https://www.congress.gov/search?q={%22source%22:%22legislation%22,%22congress%22:117}&searchResultViewType=expanded) - List of Primary Subjects on left sidebar, hardcoded in
 - [OpenSecrets Industry Codes](https://www.opensecrets.org/open-data/api-documentation) - List of Industries as recognized by OpenSecrets, hardcoded in.
 Data found in the CRP_IDs.xls spreadsheet.

+Query Parameter: `member_id`.
+An ID corresponding to a Member of Congress.
+This parameter is also known as a representative's "Biography Number".
+It can be found as the "id" parameter in Propublica API data responses.

 ### Topten - https://api.fundstovotes.info/topten?name=Pelosi,Nancy

 Purpose: Given a member of Congress's name, return a list of the top ten industries that contributed to their campaign, as reported by OpenSecrets.
-OpenSecrets has a very low limit on the amount of queries it accepts per day (200), so these queries have to be run through a backend to be practical.
+OpenSecrets has a very low limit on the amount of queries it accepts per day (200), so these queries should be run through a backend.

 The backend code in the api-call folder periodically fetches this data, and stores it in the Funds to Votes TopTen database.
 This endpoint then queries the internal Funds to Votes database, rather than querying OpenSecrets directly.

+Query Parameter `name`.
+A representative's name, in "Lastname,Firstname" format.

 ## Contributing